GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Whip of Thorns and Frost** (*unique*)
 $10,000 , 2 lbs.
 Flail
 Made of a smooth slender and flexible branch of an unknown plant.
 Unlike most whips, this can actually harm a foe.
 It needs not be wound to attack, but still gains the bonus for having an additional winding action before attacking.
 Inflicts a thrown blade attack.
-If the attack qualifies to damage armo, is a critical hit, *or is successful in any degree against an undead creature*, it also inflicts a piercing attack.
+If the attack qualifies to damage armor, is a critical hit, *or is successful in any degree against an undead creature*, it also inflicts a piercing attack.

 If name is known, when pressing attack, *the attack can be changed to either cutting or cold.
 Alternatively the critical hit effect of the standard attack can be changed to that of a cold, cutting, or piercing*.